software-tools-books/sd4ds/src/regexp/index.md

 ### Make repetition more efficient {: .exercise}

-Rewrite `RegexAny` so that it does not repeatedly re-match text.
+Rewrite `Any` so that it does not repeatedly re-match text.

 ### Lazy matching {: .exercise}